grc-softdev/dws-blog/README.md

 The goal is to demonstrate modern frontend development skills with React, implementing all the requested requirements:

+## Requirements

+- [x] Used Redux to handle filters
+- [x] Test with RTL and Vitest
-✅ Home page with a list of posts and category/author filters
+- [x] Home page with a list of posts and category/author filters
-✅ Sort filter to view posts from newest to oldest
+- [x] Sort filter to view posts from newest to oldest
-✅ Search page with dynamic results
+- [x] Search page with dynamic results
-✅ Post page with full content and related data
+- [x] Post page with full content and related data
-✅ API consumption with DWS data integration
+- [x] API consumption with DWS data integration
-✅ Test with RTL and Vitest
-✅ Used Redux to handle filters

 👉 [Check out the live project](https://dws-blog-black.vercel.app/)